 You are a minor.

-Answer: No, an else statement cannot exist without an if statement.
+else statement exist without an if statement?else statement cannot exist without an if statement.
 It is always paired with an if statement to handle the false case.

 The elif statement stands for "else if" and allows you to check multiple conditions sequentially.
 Once a condition is true, the corresponding block of code is executed, and the rest of the elif statements are skipped.